ragardner/tksheet/DOCUMENTATION.md

 In `tksheet` versions > `7` there are functions which utilise an object named `SpanDict`.
 These objects are a subclass of `dict` but with various additions and dot notation attribute access.

-Spans basically represent an area of the sheet.
-They can be one of three kinds:
+Spans basically represent an uninterrupted area of the sheet.
+They can be **one** of three **kinds**:
 - `"cell"`
 - `"row"`
 - `"column"`

+They can be used with some of the sheets functions such as data getting/setting and creation of things on the sheet such as dropdown boxes.

 Spans store:
 - A reference to the `Sheet()` they were created with.